5 ways to cure scabies

 I made my own 5% permethrin lotion, which was a lot cheaper.
 But that is an off-label use so I can't recommend anyone else doing what I did.
 You have to decide for yourself.
 Here is my description of what how I made my own 5% permethrin lotion and my experience with using it.

 5% permethrin cream is a prescription medicine, but sometimes you can find it online.
-The folks who advertise of often get taken down after a while.
-You can order 5% permethrin cream on eBay by clicking here.
-I am always a bit leery of prescription medicine sold on-line…there's no guarantee if it is genuine.
-If that link is no longer working, please send me an email to let me know so I can update it (a link to email me is at the bottom of every page).
+Here’s a link to an Australian pharmacy.
+Here is a link to permethrin cream on eBay.
+The folks who advertise often get taken down after a while. ~ I am always a bit leery of prescription medicine sold on-line…there's no guarantee if it is genuine.

-In the past most people who have scabies were cured with two treatments a week apart.
+In the past most people who have scabies were cured with two treatments of 5% permethrin cream a week apart.
 But lately permethrin resistant scabies have been appearing.
 If you have tried permethrin and still have scabies, this could be why it wasn't cured.

 The itching can persist even after the mites are dead, so you might not know if you are cured for a few weeks.
 The itching can even get a bit worse before it gets better.